-IDFPR’s sanctions and in some cases consent decrees or settlement agreements are generally public record.
-If your license has been disciplined, this information is very easily obtained by potential employers, patients, and clients, as well as potential business partners, by simple search of the IDFPR website or by Google.
+IDFPR’s sanctions and in some cases consent decrees or settlement agreements are generally public records.
+If your license has been disciplined, this information is very easily obtained by potential employers, patients, and clients, as well as potential business partners, by a simple search of the IDFPR website or by Google.

 Every month, IDFPR publishes a list of all of the disciplinary sanctions it has imposed in the IDFPR Consolidated Reports.